K-Bloch/cafe-rewards-offers-analysis/README.md

 # Cafe Rewards Program: Interaction Patterns and Completion Rates

 All technical steps and visualizations are documented in the accompanying [Jupyter Notebook](notebooks/cafe-rewards-program-interaction-patterns-and-completion-rates-final.ipynb).
+_If the notebook doesn't render for you, check out the [pdf printout](notebooks/cafe-rewards-program-interaction-patterns-and-completion-rates-final.pdf)._

 ## Project Background